Linear Complexity Randomized Self-attention Mechanism: Introduction

 RA constructs positive random features via distributions exclusive to each query.
-In practice, this enables a finer-grained treatment for query-specific information.
-The disadvantage, however, is that RA is as expensive as softmax attention computationally (i.e., quadratic complexity), because the key-value statistics are different for each query, unlike the ones in RFAs.
+Since RFAs only employ an input-agnostic standard Gaussian as the importance sampling proposal, RA enables a finer-grained treatment for query-specific information and greatly improves the approximation fidelity; however, it is as expensive as softmax attention computationally with quadratic complexity, because the key-value statistics are different for each query, unlike the ones in RFAs.

 Based on the analysis, one question naturally arises: \emph{``Can we combine the expressiveness in RA and the efficiency in RFA to get the best of both worlds?''} To achieve that, we generalize the importance sampling formulation of RFA by adopting \emph{multiple proposals}, each of which depends on different subsets of queries.
 We further apply multiple importance sampling~\citep{veach1995optimally} and put together these proposals to approximate softmax attention adaptively for different queries, retaining the query-specific property of RA.
 Meanwhile, since these proposals are shared among all queries, we inherit the efficient computation reuse in RFA and achieve linear complexity.
 We refer to this efficient attention mechanism as LineAr Randomized Attention (LARA).
 Extensive experiments and analyses demonstrate that RA, as well as its linear variant LARA, significantly reduce the approximation error of RFAs.
 They improve RFAs by a substantial margin across various tasks, including image classification, video action recognition, machine translation, and so on, while retaining computational efficiency.